 Create a vCard QR Code to Share Your Contact Details Instantly

 Not sure if having a vCard is worth it if you already have a business card?
-A vCard is a strong upgrade for networking that lets you:
+This type of QR code is a strong upgrade for networking that lets you:

 - Easily share your contact information, improving both your connectivity and professionalism.

-- Give a modern look to your business by using digital cards instead of tradional paper cards.
+- Give a modern look to your business by using digital cards instead of traditional paper cards.

 - Share your contact information without worrying that clients will lose your physical card.